Hawk3r/Artillery-Only-Text-based-C-game-/README.md

 # Artillery-Only-Text-based-C-game-
-A very simple game made as a final project for a first year programming class
+A very simple game made as a final project for a first year programming class back in 2022